 Water quality mapping allows data to be collected rapidly (approximately every four seconds) while the boat is traveling at speeds of up to 25 knots.
-Typical large vessel cruising speed was 28 km/hr (15 kts).
-Measurements were made approximately every four seconds, or 17 meters (56 feet).
 The water quality mapping system for the smaller vessels are compact and can be fit onto a small boat, allowing sampling in shallow water and the ability to map an entire small tributary, such as the Severn River, in less than a day.
 The distance between samples depends on vessel speed; generally at least one observation is collected every 30 meters (~100 feet).
 Details of the steps for calibrating, initializing and running the water quality mapping system are provided in Appendix 3.

 The water quality mapping system samples water at depths of approximately 0.5m below the surface.
 At calibration stations, grab samples also are collected at 0.5m depth and filtered on site.
 See Appendix 3 for a description of the filtering procedures.
 Processed samples are sent to the Chesapeake Biological Laboratory Nutrient Analytical Services Laboratory (NASL).
 Parameters analyzed at NASL are chlorophyll a, pheophytin, and TSS.
-In addition, Secchi depth and photosynthetic active radiation (PAR)

-measurements are taken at calibration stations to calculate light attenuation (K_d) (Appendix 4).
+In addition, Secchi depth and photosynthetic active radiation (PAR) measurements are taken at calibration stations to calculate light attenuation (K_d) (Appendix 4).
 The calibration station locations are selected to: